The effect of quantum memory on quantum speed limit time for CP-(in)divisible channels: Impact of quantum memory on quantum speed limit time

 \section{Impact of quantum memory on quantum speed limit time}

 Here we examine the effect of memory on the speed of quantum evolution for various quantum processes.
 Dephasing \cite{banerjee2007} and dissipative processes are taken into consideration.
 We consider divisible and indivisible non-Markovian quantum maps \cite{ghosal2021}, and connections between memory and quantum speed limit time are established.
 To this end, initially, the case of the CP divisible model is considered.
 We begin with the MT bound based on relative purity.
-A bound analogous to the MT bound based on the relative purity~\cite {del2013} for open quantum system in which reference is made to the initial state and the dynamical map is,
+A bound to the required time of evolution analogous to the MT bound based on the relative purity~\cite {del2013} for open quantum system in which reference is made to the initial state and the dynamical map is,